twm/yarrharr/conventions.md

 ## Units

 New CSS should use the rem unit for all things.
-Old CSS is converted at a ratio of 16px to 1 rem.
+Old CSS is converted at a ratio of 16px to 1rem.

 ## Page Layout